You Have Observed The Following Returns Over Time

 2. Data Quality

-• Accuracy of the data: Ensure that the data is accurate and reliable.
+• Accuracy of the data: confirm that the data is accurate and reliable.
 Errors or omissions in the data can lead to incorrect conclusions about investment performance.

-• Consistency of the data: Ensure that the data is consistent over time.
+• Consistency of the data: see to it that the data is consistent over time.
 Changes in accounting methods, reporting standards, or data definitions can affect the comparability of returns across different periods.

 • Availability of data: Consider the availability of data for the time period being analyzed.
 Missing data can limit the scope of the analysis and affect the accuracy of the results.